fbpx

 Dental and Glasses

 Even when you’re an NHS patient, you’ll usually need to pay for the dentist and optician.
 You’re supposed to have a checkup at the dentist each year – when did you last go?
-(Granted, they’ve been mostly shut for the past year except for emergencies!).
-Look online at your local practice to see how much a checkup will cost – it’s usually around £23 unless you need extra treatment.
+Look online at your local practice to see how much a checkup will cost – it’s usually around £27 unless you need extra treatment.
 NHS costs are listed here.
+There is a crisis with NHS dentists right now, so you might need to scout around to find your nearest practice taking on patients.

 Car, Travel, and Parking Costs